UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 e) What is the interrupt service routine ISR() used in this application?
 Draw its flowchart.

-f) Develop and test (debugging) the project capturing the hardware circuit in Proteus and writting the C source code.
+f) Develop and test (debugging) the project capturing the hardware circuit in Proteus and writing the C source code.
 You must use the watch window to monitor RAM variables from the very beginning.

-Inherit the step #1 source hardware and software files into de new location.
+Inherit the step #1 source hardware and software files into the new project location:

 C:\CSD\P10\Dim_s2\(files)